 From there, do whatever you’d like on your iPhone and you’ll see it in real time in the LonelyScreen window.
 You may want to maximize the window for a better view.

-This doesn’t let you control your phone through LonelyScreen, so you can’t click to navigate around your phone.
+Screen mirroring your iPhone to your laptop in this way doesn’t let you control your phone through LonelyScreen, so you can’t click to navigate around your phone.
 However, it does let you create screen recordings with a built-in tool.

-Click the small arrow in the bottom-right corner of the window, then click the red Record button to start recording.
 Perform whatever actions you’d like to record, then click the red button again to stop.
 The app will place the video file inside your user account’s Videos directory.

 What If LonelyScreen Doesn’t Work?